 In order to protect our drugs and technology more effectively, we need to obtain and maintain patents covering the drugs and technologies we develop.
 We have and may in the future obtain patents or the right to practice patents through ownership or license.
 Our patent applications may not result in the issue of patents in the United States or other countries.
 Our patents may not afford adequate protection for our products.
 Third parties may challenge our patents.
-For example, a third party filed an opposition with the European Patent Office to our European Patent 0758904, which covers Soliris.
-The opposition argues that essential claims in our European Patent

-0758904 should be narrowed or invalidated.
+For example, in 2010 a third party filed an opposition with the European Patent Office to our European Patent 0758904, which covers Soliris.
+Although the third party withdrew its opposition, the European Patent Office notified us that it will review certain claims in European Patent 0758904 to determine whether such claims should be narrowed or invalidated.
 If any of our patents are narrowed, invalidated or become unenforceable, competitors may develop and market products similar to ours that do not conflict with or infringe our patents rights, which could have a material adverse effect on our financial condition.
 We may also finance and collaborate in research conducted by government organizations, hospitals, universities or other educational or research institutions.
 Such research partners may be unwilling to grant us exclusive rights to technology or products developed through such collaborations.
 There is also a risk that disputes may arise as to the rights to technology or products developed in collaboration with other parties.
 Soliris and our drug candidates are expensive and time-consuming to test and develop.
 Even if we obtain and maintain patents, our business may be significantly harmed if the patents are not broad enough to protect our drugs from copycat products.